coding-stories/coding-stories/source/_posts/2015-08-23-continuous-delivery-with-jenkins-workflow-and-docker.markdown

 }
 ```

-And the image is pushed and, unless you pushed the a custom registry, should be available on the docker hub.
+The image is pushed and, unless you pushed it to a custom registry, should be available on the [Docker hub](https://hub.docker.com/).

 What's next?
 ============

-This example is far from being perfect.
+This example is simple and far from being perfect.
 Feel free to share suggestions or questions in the comments.

 - The project I used for this sample: [https://github.com/jcsirot/atmosphere-calculator](https://github.com/jcsirot/atmosphere-calculator)
 - The workflow script: [https://gist.github.com/jcsirot/4de001d280998f27aa82](https://gist.github.com/jcsirot/4de001d280998f27aa82)